MizzDahlia/100-days-of-code/log.md

 OH my gosh.
 I thought i was so much better at programming... until I actually sat down to create this "page".
 Doesn't look like much because I spent most of my time researching.
 It'll get better (and easier) as I continue this challenge!

 Link to my "work">> https://codepen.io/mizzdahlia/pen/ObKPam

+Day 1 : January 5, 2017 (starting over)

+Played around with my div on the project.
+Trying to center it.
+It's been a while, so all of this is a bit rough

+Link to my "work:>>https://codepen.io/mizzdahlia/pen/ObKPam